IHS HyderabadThe Institute of Health SystemsThe Institute of Health Systems

 Water Quality Testing.

 The IHS laboratory provides comprehensive facilities for testing water quality, including chemical and bacteriological analysis in the laboratory, field testing and sample collection services.
-Indian standard laboratory procedures and in certain cases, the American Public Health (APH) standards for testing of various water quality parameters.
+Various water testing activities include; potable water testing service, municipal supplies and metro water testing, water testing for food safety and FSSAI licensing, ground water testing, RO water testing, bottled water testing, waste water analysis, effluent water tests, sewage treatment plant water tests, etc. Indian standard laboratory procedures and in certain cases, the American Public Health (APH) standards for testing of various water quality parameters.
 The Institute provides a wide range of accessible water quality testing and analytical services for public health.

 Are you being served potable water?

 How safe is the water you drink at home?

 What would be an appropriate water purifier for your needs?

 Is your society sewage treatment plant working fine?